cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

     echo zsmalloc > /sys/module/zswap/parameters/zpool
 {% endsidenote %}

-So how does all of this work?
-Well, when the kernel needs to swap out a page, it calls `swap_writeout()`, which gives zswap first dibs to intercept it:
+So how does zswap's tiering actually work?
+When the kernel needs to swap out a page, it calls `swap_writeout()`, which gives zswap first dibs to intercept it:

 {% cc %}